Inequality of Opportunity and Income Redistribution: Discussion

 \section{Discussion}

 Meritocratic fairness ideals contend that individuals are willing to tolerate inequalities due to differences in effort but oppose those arising from chance.
 But when people face unequal opportunities, this distinction is obfuscated by the fact that luck and effort are intertwined.
 As a result, individuals may find it difficult to assess the source of inequality and may misattribute success to effort rather than luck.
 This paper shows that impartial third parties are more tolerant of inequality when luck arises through unequal opportunities, and there is uncertainty about the role of luck in determining outcomes.
-We find evidence that this result is driven by spectators facing inferential challenges in mapping features of the luck environment and their consequences for outcomes.

-We also find that a higher proportion of individuals choose not to redistribute any earnings when luck manifests through unequal opportunities.
-This finding is reminiscent of the American dream, which posits that hard work and determination can lead to success regardless of disadvantaged circumstances.
-In contrast, since effort cannot overcome an unlucky coin flip, this argument does not apply to the lucky outcomes environment.
-As a result, people may view inequality as more acceptable and choose to redistribute less when disparities arise from differential opportunities.
+We provide evidence that a key mechanism driving these results is the differential ability to understand the impact of luck across environments, as spectators face greater inferential challenges in mapping features of the luck environment to their consequences for outcomes when luck manifests through unequal opportunities.

 Our results offer a potential rationale for the apparent disconnect between the previous experimental literature and observed patterns of U.S. inequality.
 Research that generates inequality through exogenous variation in outcomes has found that most Americans equalize incomes when income differences are due to luck \citep{almaas2020cutthroat}.
 However, support for redistribution in the U.S. remained stagnant over a period when differences in opportunities became increasingly important \citep{chetty2014united,ashok2015support}.
 Consistent with these trends, we show that redistribution is less sensitive to changes in luck when luck arises through unequal opportunities.
 Similarly, the U.S. remains the most unequal country in the OECD while ranking poorly on equality of opportunity \citep{corak2013income, mitnik2020inequality}.
 Consistent with these cross-country comparisons, we show that Americans tolerate more inequality when it arises due to differential opportunities.